 Law 25's "Privacy by Default" provisions were the cause of greatest interpretive uncertainty, according to the survey.

 43 per cent of respondents gave their understanding of those provisions a confidence rating of 5 or below, with a mode of 4.
-The "Data Transfer" provisions were close behind with 40 per cent of respondents reporting a confidence rating of 5 or below.

-of respondents identified the "Data Transfer" requirements as among the most significant sources of concern for their organization with respect to Law 25.
+The "Data Transfer" provisions were close behind with of respondents identified the "Data Transfer" requirements as among the most significant sources of concern for their organization with respect to Law 25.